20 Jun The cloister of Saint John the Lateran- Off the beaten path places in Rome # 1

 The church underwent massive renovations over the centuries and today it welcomes pilgrims and visitors with an impressive XVIII century façade topped by the statues of Christ the Saviour and the 12 Apostles.

 The Basilica of Saint John the Lateran houses important relics such as a cedar table, which (according to tradition) was used for the celebration of the Lord’s Last Supper.
-In the portico, the main entrance features one of the few ancient Roman bronze doors that was not melted during the middle ages moved here from the ancient senate house at the Roman Forum.
+In the portico, the main entrance features one of the few ancient Roman bronze doors still existing.
+The door was moved here from the ancient senate house at the Roman Forum.

 However, many visitors once inside miss the medieval cloister of the Basilica, which is one the most beautiful architecture of this type in Rome.

-The biggest medieval cloister in Rome, it was built between 1215 and 1232 to be used by the Canons Regular, priests who followed the rule of St. Augustine and were in charge of liturgical ceremonies at the basilica.
+The biggest medieval cloister in Rome, it was built between 1215 and 1232 to be used by the Canons Regular, priests who followed the rule of St. Augustine.
 They would come here to pray or chat.

 The cloister features a gold mosaic inscription on a blue background running the south side, just above the arches of the marble columns.
 These verses address the canons on the theme of the relationship between the symbolism of the cloister design and the monastic life.

 Pietro Vassalletto’s son signed the work on a pier in the south walk below the mosaic inscription: “Nobly trained in his art, Vassalletto began this work with his father, which he finished himself alone”.